PaddlePaddle/PaddleDetection/docs/MODEL_ZOO.md

 | ResNet34     | 416  |     8     |  270e   |       -        |  81.9  | [model](https://paddlemodels.bj.bcebos.com/object_detection/yolov3_r34_voc.tar) |
 | ResNet34     | 320  |     8     |  270e   |       -        |  80.1  | [model](https://paddlemodels.bj.bcebos.com/object_detection/yolov3_r34_voc.tar) |

+#### Notes:
+- YOLOv3-DarkNet53 performance in paper [YOLOv3](https://arxiv.org/abs/1804.02767) is also provided above, our implements improved performance mainly by using L1 loss in bounding box width and height regression, image mixup and label smooth.
-**Notes:** Yolo v3 is trained in 8 GPU with total batch size as 64 and trained 270 epoches.
-Yolo v3 training data augmentations: mixup, randomly color distortion, randomly cropping, randomly expansion, randomly interpolation method, randomly flippling.
-Yolo v3 used randomly reshaped minibatch in training, inferences can be performed on different image sizes with the same model weights, and we provided evaluation results of image size 608/416/320 above.
+- YOLO v3 is trained in 8 GPU with total batch size as 64 and trained 270 epoches.
+YOLO v3 training data augmentations: mixup, randomly color distortion, randomly cropping, randomly expansion, randomly interpolation method, randomly flippling.
+YOLO v3 used randomly reshaped minibatch in training, inferences can be performed on different image sizes with the same model weights, and we provided evaluation results of image size 608/416/320 above.
 Deformable conv is added on stage 5 of backbone.